daeks/Plex-TV-Analyzer/README.md

 Modifications by daeks
 ================

+- Upaded JS libraries and added better select list
+- Added TV Shows section ignore functionallity (just add one or more library name to config.php)
 - Added PLEX Token support (see config.example.php)
 - Added more layouts to display missing episodes only
 - Added more statistics to selectlist to missing/total episodes, show status (C=Continueing, E=Ended) and PLEX section name